 Make more sales by expanding into new regions

 Most notably, expansion allows you to grow your sales by expanding your customer base.
-If you’re only selling in one country, you’re limiting your store’s capacity to reach larger markets.
-Even if you offer international shipping rates, the cost is is often prohibitively expensive for customers in other areas.
+If you’re only selling in one country, you’re limiting your Shopify store’s capacity to reach larger markets.
+Even if you offer international shipping rates, the cost is often prohibitively expensive for customers in other areas.

 By expanding into new regions—especially with local options for shipping and currency—you automatically enable a lot of new people to buy from you.